scummins00/CA4015-Music-RecSystem/book/intro.md

 As stated previously, in MF, we are given the feedback matrix denoted $A \in \mathbb{R}^{m \times n}$, where $m$ is the number of queries and $n$ is the number of items.
 We will denote our user vector $U \in \mathbb{R}^{m \times d}$, and our item vector $V \in \mathbb{R}^{n \times d}$.
 We will use the product $UV^{T}$ as our approximation of $A$.

 Our objective function is then defined as follows: $$ \min _{U \in \mathbb{R}^{m \times d}, V \in \mathbb{R}^{n \times d}}\sum_{(i,j) \in obs} (A_{ij} - \langle U_{i},V_{j} \rangle)^{2}$$

+The two standard approaches to minimizing error in CF are *Alternating Least Squares* (ALS) {cite}`cichocki2007`, and *Stochaistic Gradient Descent* (SGD) {cite}`Rainer2011`. *Weighted Alternating Least Squares* (WALS) is a modified version of ALS that is suited to MF.
+In the literature, it is often cited that WALS is the prefered algorithm for recommender systems.
+This is because WALS is optimised for parallelization, meaning it is scalable to large scale data.
+As well as this, ALS performs better than SGD on systems centered on implicit data {cite}`Koren_Bell_Volinsky_2009,`.
+SGD cannot directly scale to very large data {cite}`Rainer2011`.
+Taking our own problem into consideration, either approach is suitable.
+The recognised benefits of WALS are not of interest to us as parallelization is out of the scope for this research.
+We have no information regarding intrinsic user data such as age, country, etc. Our dataset is also small enough that the performance of SGD is not severly hindered.
+Therefore, we will adopt SGD in this approach.

 ## Deep Neural Networks